linlin-nilnil/ExternalSorting/README.md

-# ExternalSorting
-The Experiments of SEU course Data Structure and Algorithm (Seminar)
+# Multi-Stage Optimization of External Merge Sort for Enhanced I/O Efficiency

 This projext is aimed to simulate an external merge sort optimized for I/O efficiency and perform multi-stage optimizations on it